-In the not-too-distant future, I'm excited to find and fund three more colleagues and turn our Temporary Benevolent Dictatorship into a real co-op.
-(5 is the number required to form a Colorado cooperative; Hamilton lives there and although we're a remote team, it has some of the best-developed cooperative laws in the United States)
+The goal for sustainability is first to pay our own bills, then find and fund three more colleagues and turn our Temporary Benevolent Dictatorship (via CommunityRule) into a real co-op.
+Five is the number of people required to form a Colorado cooperative; Hamilton lives there and although we're a remote team, it has some of the best-developed cooperative laws in the United States.

 I would consider it a great success if one day, democratically selected experts make the difficult operational decisions and I, web developer, get to stick to webdev.